Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 1. The effectiveness of your communication is measured by the feedback that you get.

 How effective you are as a communicator has nothing to do with your intentions.
 It has everything to do with the other person’s response.
 I used to believe that as long as my intentions were good, any miscommunication was the fault of the other person.
 How can it be my fault if they don’t get it?

 I’ve come to realize that I was wrong.
 If you’re not getting the response you want, YOU need to change YOUR approach, not the other person.

 If you have a nagging parent, you’ve experienced this firsthand.
 They remind you to do this and to do that, all with the best intentions in mind, but how often do you listen?
 How often are you grateful for these reminders?
-Nagging parents rarely get the response that they’re looking for.
+Nagging parents rarely get the response they’re looking for.
 They don’t realize that they’re the ones that need to change.
 Instead, they use their noble intentions as an excuse for continuing their ineffective actions.

 2. Follow your passion using your strengths to get the best return for your time and energy.

 We are all allotted 24 hours every day.
 What you achieve with your life depends on how you use those 24 hours.
 Unfortunately, there are so many options that it is easy to choose activities that do not give you the best return for your time and energy.
 Walk into any corporate office and you can easily find examples of people engaging in low-return activities.